SAP/ui5-tooling/docs/pages/Configuration.md

 **Breaking changes:**

-- Remove bundle option [`usePredefineCalls`](#properties).
+- Removed bundle option [`usePredefineCalls`](#properties).
 UI5 CLI v4.0.0 and above will always use predefine calls in bundles, making this option obsolete.
-- New option “async“ for [builder.bundles.bundleDefinition.section](#properties)
+- Adds new a new option `async` for `bundleDefinition`-section configuration, see [Configuration: `bundleDefinition.sections`](../pages/Configuration.md#properties) for details.

 Specification Version 4.0 projects are supported by [UI5 CLI](https://github.com/SAP/ui5-cli) v4.0.0 and above.

+Also see [Migrate to v4](../updates/migrate-v4.md#changes-for-projects) for details on these breaking changes.

 ### Specification Version 3.2